Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-You can generate images using open-source models like Stable Diffusion, Openjourney and Stability AI, or for free via Gemini, ChatGPT and Microsoft Copilot.
+You can generate images using open-source models like Stable Diffusion, FLUX and other open-source tools, or through consumer platforms such as Gemini, ChatGPT and Microsoft Copilot.

 ChatGPT alternatives for AI video

-Video content strategies are on the rise, making AI-generated video an exciting development.
-But you’ll still need to watch for issues like poor lip-syncing, awkward transitions and unnatural object or character movements, including random appearances and disappearances.
+Video content strategies are expanding rapidly, making AI-generated video an exciting development.
+However, you’ll still need to watch for issues such as poor lip-syncing, awkward transitions and unnatural object or character movements, including random appearances or disappearances.

 Here are some of the best ChatGPT alternatives for video generation.